Jahaja/psdash/README.md

 ## Installation

-Make sure your system are able to build Python C extensions.
+Make sure your system is able to build Python C extensions.
 On Debian derivatives such as Ubuntu this should translate to installing the `build-essential` and `python-dev` packages using `apt-get`:

 `# apt-get install build-essential python-dev`